Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

     1. Export "disclosure"
     2. Import "disclosure"
     3. Per-output disclosure:
+        1. Account - on/off (proving linkability to an account with forward secrecy)
-        1. Asset ID - on/off
+        2. Asset ID - on/off
-        2. Amount - on/off
+        3. Amount - on/off
-        3. Payload - on/off
+        4. Payload - on/off
     4. Per-transaction disclosure:
         1. Select output(s)
         2. Toggle assetid/amount/payload for the transaction
     5. Per-account disclosure (for tracking accounts):
-        1. Xpub - for tracking, always on.
-        2. Asset ID - on/off
-        3. Amount - on/off
-        4. Payload - on/off
+        1. URL of this Core for streaming individual disclosures.
     6. Disclosure is encrypted directly to the other core's public key, so it's safe to carry around.
         1. Core's pubkey is blinded using ChainKD to prevent linkability to the same Core by counter-parties.